Raised to be compliant

 Then in places where you feel it is

-safe for you, with a Teacher, therapist, close friends, spouse, adult or older
+safe for you, with a Teacher, therapist, recovery group, close friends, spouse, adult or older

 children, start trying new behaviors.
 What new behaviors you ask?
 Start off